 Syria force poised for final assault on IS

-Kurdish-led fighters readied Thursday for a final onslaught against jihadist fighters who have been defending the last patch of their "caliphate" in eastern Syria.

-BAGHOUZ, Syria: Kurdish-led fighters readied Thursday (Feb 28) for a final onslaught against jihadist fighters who have been defending the last patch of their "caliphate" in eastern Syria.
+AL-OMAR OIL FIELD, Syria: Kurdish-led fighters vowed on Thursday (Feb 28) to crush the last remnant of the Islamic State group's "caliphate" in Syria within a week, after saying they have evacuated hundreds of people from the militant holdout.

-The Syrian Democratic Forces were still struggling however to cope with the influx of families pouring out of Baghouz, the Islamic State group's last bastion.
+The Syrian Democratic Forces are poised to storm the pocket held by militants on the edge of the village of Baghouz, the last patch of the organisation's once sprawling "caliphate".

-The thousands of famished and often wounded women and children filling the Al-Hol camp, a six-hour drive to the north, has raised fears of an outbreak of dysentery.
+Thousands of men, women and children, have poured out of the riverside hamlet in recent days, posing a huge humanitarian challenge for the US-backed Kurdish fighters leading the operation.

+"In around one week, we will declare complete victory over IS," Mazloum Kobani, the general commander of the SDF said in a video released by the group's media office on Thursday.

+"We checked the identification cards of all the men, so if there were any militants among them they were surely arrested," he said.

+Earlier on Thursday, SDF spokesman Adnan Afrin said his force was waiting to complete evacuations from Baghouz before launching a final push to defeat militants.

-"We want the evacuation operations to finish as soon as possible so we can move to the next phase: an assault or the surrender" of the jihadists still inside, SDF spokesman Adnan Afrin told AFP.
+"We want the evacuation operations to finish as soon as possible so we can move to the next phase: an assault or the surrender" of the militants still inside, Afrin told AFP.

 "We're not sure about the number of civilians still inside but everyday we're astonished by the number of people coming out.
 We didn't expect that," Afrin said.

-The SDF also announced Thursday its forces had secured the release of 24 of their comrades who had been captured by the jihadists but did not specify how.
+The SDF announced on Thursday its forces had secured the release of 24 of their comrades who had been captured by the militants but did not specify how.

+Their fate was is one reason the operation to flush out the militants has been slow moving, Kobani told the released hostages.

+"We stopped military operations for your safety and now we have stopped the war for the safety of the rest of the comrades," he said.

+It was unclear how many members of the SDF, an alliance of Kurdish troops and fighters from local Arab tribes, are still held in Baghouz.

-There has been little fighting recently, with the use of human shields by the jihadists preventing major air raids to prepare for a ground assault.
+There has been little fighting recently, with the use of human shields by the militants preventing major air raids to prepare for a ground assault.

 The US-backed SDF is ready to move from the west and north of Baghouz while the Syrian regime fighters and Iraqi paramilitaries sealing the siege are stationed across the river and border.